|Equity/Tie % Tables|

 Now let's talk preflop matchups.

 It turns out that there are 47,008 unique two-player ("heads up") matchups preflop in Texas hold'em, where two matchups are considered identical if one can be obtained from the other by permuting suits.
-Tables containing high hand equity and tie percentages for these matchups are available for viewing on this website by clicking the links on the right.
+Tables containing high hand equity (win percentage plus half of tie percentage) and tie percentages for these matchups are available for viewing on this website by clicking the links on the right.
 These tables were created using a combination of tools including the excellent poker probability software at propokertools.com.

 The number 47,008 was first announced in print by Card Player Magazine columnist W. Lawrence Hill (1944-2005) in his article Hold'em Matches and Mismatches (Sep 6, 1991, p.
 30).
 Poker's "mad genius" Mike Caro launched a series of $100 prize problems on RGP (rec.gambling.poker) on Oct 15, 1997.
 His first prize problem asked for an enumeration of the unique matchups with proof.
 Erik Reuter quickly supplied a concise demonstration and took down the $100 prize.
 A more recent proof by Stewart N. Ethier appears on pages 716‑718 in his 2010 book, The Doctrine of Chances: Probabilistic Aspects of Gambling.